Skip to main content

 Why Is My Child Suddenly Not Eating?

-It might seem like your child doesn’t eat enough, is never hungry or won’t eat, and you worry he or she will starve unless you spoon-feed them yourself.
-Don’t worry.
-It’s normal for a child’s appetite to slow down between the ages of 1 and 5.
-Normal doesn’t mean it’s pleasant, however.
-Dr. Cindy Gellner gives you tips on what you can–and shouldn’t–do to help your child through this period of eating struggles.
+It might seem like your child does not eat enough, is never hungry, or will not eat at all, and you worry they will starve unless you spoon-feed them yourself.
+Do not worry.
+It is normal for a child's appetite to slow down between the ages of 1 and 5.
+Normal does not mean it is pleasant, however.
+Pediatrician Cindy Gellner, MD, gives tips on what parents can—and should not—do to help their child through this period of eating struggles.

-Dr. Gellner: Your once healthy eater is now toddling everywhere and has decided five Cheerios is all he needs to eat for days on end.
+Your once-healthy eater is now toddling everywhere and has decided five Cheerios is all he needs to eat for days on end.
 Should you worry your child will starve?

 How much a child chooses to eat is controlled by the appetite center in the brain.
 Kids are already programmed to eat as much as they need for growth and energy.
 Many parents try to force their child to eat more than they need because they worry that their child's poor appetite might cause them to get sick or develop a vitamin deficiency.
 The good news is this isn't true.
 But what can happen is that forced feedings actually decrease a child's appetite by making mealtime more of a punishment for your child.